thinkingmachines/project-cchain-climate-downscaling/README.md

 # ⚠️ For data users: Using the provided output
 The model yielded minimum temperature, maximum temperature and rainfall with enhanced resolution from the reanalysis scale (0.25°) to local scale (0.02°).
 However, given the uncertainties/biases in the magnitude of the downscaled temperature and rainfall, we advise users not to treat the output the way they would treat ground-measured data (e.g. station data) but focus on its bulk statistical characteristics (distribution, timing, spatial pattern) instead.

-While we provide the full downscaled output as gridded netcdf files [here](https://drive.google.com/drive/u/0/folders/1mXaFEhMYZnLzUCX3RciK5JEmguf_UHdd) for all the 12 cities, only those variables that passed our quality checks (QC) are included in the extracted data.
+While we provide the downscaled climate data output of all the 12 cities as gridded netcdf files [here](https://drive.google.com/drive/u/0/folders/1mXaFEhMYZnLzUCX3RciK5JEmguf_UHdd), only those variables that passed our quality checks (QC) are included in the extracted data tables available for download in our [project site](https://thinkingmachines.github.io/project-cchain).
 These are the following:

 | **City**       | tmin | tmax | pr |
 |----------------|------|------|----|